Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-Spira-With-YouTrack.md

 ![](img/YouTrack_07.png)

-Congratulations, you have just integrated your SpiraPlan instance with Salesforce!
+Congratulations, you have just integrated your SpiraPlan instance with YouTrack!